 - Add in the stock a ladle at a time, stirring well between each addition – you want to create a smooth sauce with no lumps at this stage.

 - Once all of the stock has been added follow with the honey and soy sauce, then bring to the boil.
 Turn down the heat and simmer for 20-30 minutes until thick and well reduced.
-Once it has reduced, stir in the garam masala and remove from the heat.

 Prepare the Chicken